-Bluetooth tones, Bluetooth menu and preprogrammed buttons must be preprogrammed by a qualified radio
+Bluetooth tones, Bluetooth menu and preprogrammed buttons must be preprogrammed by a qualified radio technician.
+Check with your dealer or system administrator for more information.

 Once a COTS headset is paired to your radio, it is always connected.
-Therefore the battery life of the accessory is aligned with the Talk time power consumption, not the Standby time consumption.
+Therefore the battery life of the accessory is aligned with the Talk time power consumption and not the Standby time consumption.

-The Bluetooth Standard Pairing feature enables your Bluetooth enabled radio to search for other Bluetooth enabled and discoverable device.
-Once the device is discovered, you can initiate your radio to send a pairing request to pair with the device.
+The Bluetooth Standard Pairing feature enables your Bluetooth enabled radio to search for other Bluetooth enabled and discoverable devices.
+Once a device is discovered, you can initiate your radio to send a pairing request to pair with the device.

-This feature also enables your Bluetooth enabled radio to be visible to another Bluetooth enabled device and receive request to pair from other device.
+This feature also enables your Bluetooth enabled radio to be visible to other Bluetooth enabled devices and receive request to pair from other devices.